gyazo/Gyazo-for-Linux/README.md

 ## Install

-### apt-get
+### `apt-get` Install

     $ curl -s https://packagecloud.io/install/repositories/gyazo/gyazo-for-linux/script.deb.sh | sudo bash
     $ sudo apt-get install gyazo

+### `yum` Install

+    $ curl -s https://packagecloud.io/install/repositories/gyazo/gyazo-for-linux/script.rpm.sh | sudo bash
+    $ sudo yum install gyazo

-### How to add a Gyazo icon to Ubuntu Unity Launcher
+### Add the Gyazo Icon to the Unity Launcher

-1. Open Unity Dash
+1. Open the Unity Dash
 2. Search "Gyazo"
-3. Drag the Gyazo icon and drop into the launcher
+3. Drag the Gyazo icon and drop it into the launcher

+### :warning: Troubleshooting

-### :warning: Trouble Shooting: Failed to install
+#### Failed to install

 - Please refer to [this issue](https://github.com/gyazo/Gyazo-for-Linux/issues/35).
   - Install `deb` package, write `os` to `ubuntu` and `version` to `trusty`
   - Install `rpm` package, write `os` to `el` and `version` to `6`

-### yum

-    $ curl -s https://packagecloud.io/install/repositories/gyazo/gyazo-for-linux/script.rpm.sh | sudo bash
-    $ sudo yum install gyazo

-## How to change screenshot-tool

-Gyazo use `import`(imagemagick) command by default.
-If you have some trouble on screenshot such as cannot take correct area, take broken image...,try to change screenshot-tool by this way.

-Revise `/src/gyazo.rb`[here](https://github.com/gyazo/Gyazo-for-Linux/blob/3451db33631a0732097ed1cfaa87326672695a27/src/gyazo.rb#L24
-) like examples.
+#### Change your Screenshot Command/Tool

+Gyazo uses the `import` (imagemagick) command/tool by default.
+If you have trouble using Gyazo when taking screenshots, such as it not taking the correct area, a broken image being taken, or something irregular, try changing your screenshot tool following these steps before submitting an Issue.

+Edit `/src/gyazo.rb`, found [here](https://github.com/gyazo/Gyazo-for-Linux/blob/master/src/gyazo.rb#L34), as shown below.

-- scrot
+- `scrot`

 ```diff
 if imagefile && File.exist?(imagefile) then